Fortyseven/gm-up-nav/README.md

 I found a couple sketchy extensions to restore this ancient browser behavior, but I'm extremely picky about what extensions I install nowadays given the countless security horror stories.

-So I gave it a go, not expecting much and it... did a wonderful job?!
+So I gave it a go, not expecting much and it... did a decent job?!

 Well, I mean, it needed about 5 minutes of tweaking and testing but it got about 75% of the work done.